 - Were they able to find it without assistance?

-- Showcase how the Intranet will help them in their daily tasks:
+Showcase how the company intranet will help them in their daily tasks like:

 - Time savings